-19. Under item 14, Second Schedule of the Goods and Services Tax (Exempt Supply) Order, 2014, supplies by private educational institutions registered under the Education Act 1996, Majlis Amanah Rakyat Act 1966, the Child Care Centre Act 1984, the Enactments relating to the control of Islamic religious school for various states are exempt supplies.
+19. Under item 14, Second Schedule, GST (Exempt Supply) Order, 2014, supplies by private educational institutions registered under the Education Act 1996, Majlis Amanah Rakyat Act 1966, the Child Care Centre Act 1984, the Enactments relating to the control of Islamic religious school for various states are exempt supplies.
 Being "exempt supplies", the private educational institutions cannot charge GST on the supply of educational services made by them.
 No input tax can be claimed on any acquisitions or purchases made for the provision of the exempt supply.

-20. However, there are certain supplies by educational institutions registered as private educational institutions/ centres under the Education Act 1996 which are not exempt supplies such as:-
+- 20. However, there are certain supplies by educational institutions registered as private educational institutions/ centres under the Education Act 1996 which are not exempt supplies such as:-

-- (a) tuition classes by Tuition Centres; - (b) training in language, computer, skill, vocation, profession, trade or commerce; - (c) mind enrichment (e.g. Smart Readers); and - (d) guidance centres.
+- (a) tuition classes by Tuition Centres;

+- (b) training in language, computer, skill, vocation, profession, trade or commerce;

+- (c) mind enrichment centres; and

+- (d) guidance centres.

-Please refer to item 16(b)(ii), Second Schedule of the GST (Exempt Supply) Order 2014).
+(Please refer to item 16(b)(ii), Second Schedule, GST (Exempt Supply) Order 2014).

 21. These services are taxable supplies and subject to GST at standard rate and the provider of the education services, if they are registered under GST, must charge GST on the output and they are able to claim any input tax incurred in making the supply.
-Please refer to the GST Guides on Registration and Input Tax for further details on how to register and claim of input tax credits.
+Please refer to the GST Guides on Registration and Input Tax for further details on how to register and claim of input tax credit.